Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 The DeLonghi La Specialista espresso machine is larger, although not by much.
 La Specialista’s dimensions are 14.48 x 15 x 17.5 in, and it weighs 29.7 pounds.
 Barista Express dimensions are 12.5 x 12.6 x 13.1 in, and it’s lighter at 23 pounds.
 Both will fit under your kitchen cabinets, although you’ll have to slide them both out to reach the water tank, which isn’t ideal.

 The Breville Express has a better build quality.
 It’s made of stainless steel, has fewer plastic parts, and feels more durable, which means it’ll last for years to come.
-Plus, it’s lighter thanks to the Barista Express’s single heating element, which makes it is easier to move around than the La Specialista.
+Plus, it’s lighter thanks to the Barista Express’s single heating element, which makes it easier to move around than the La Specialista.

 La Specialista also has a stainless steel body, but it feels cheaper compared to Breville Barista Express.
 My main issue with La Specialista’s design is that it has a lot of “plasticky” parts, such as the portafilter handle and the bean hopper.